Maidwell Hall: School

 Maidwell Hall School was founded as a boys' preparatory school in 1911.
 It moved to Maidwell Hall in 1933 and became co-educational in 2010.

 Oliver E. P. Wyatt (1898–1973), the long-time headmaster, served as chair of the Incorporated Association of Preparatory Schools in 1944 and 1948, contributed evidence to the Fleming Report on public school and general education prepared by David Fleming in 1944, and co-authored a book on preparatory schools published in 1951.
 He was also a prominent horticulturalist.
 In 1963 he was succeeded as headmaster by John Porch (d.
 2022), who retired in 1978.
-Porch was notably mentioned in Charles Spencer's A Very Private School: A Memoir (2024) for his abusive leadership style.
+Porch was notably mentioned in Charles Spencer's memoir A Very Private School (2024) for his abusive leadership style.
 Anthony Rendall was headmaster from 2022 to 2025, when the school closed.

 Memoirs published in the 21st century by two former boarders have described harsh corporal punishment at the school: by Andrew Motion in 2006, about the Wyatt era and by Charles Spencer, 9th Earl Spencer in 2024, about the Porch era.
 Spencer also wrote of having been sexually abused by a female staff member at Maidwell.
 In response to Spencer's book, the school issued a statement of apology for "practices which were, sadly, sometimes believed to be normal and acceptable at that time" and noting that wideranging changes made to life at the school had as their primary purpose "the safeguarding of children and promotion of their welfare."
 The spokesman also said that the school had reported the allegations to the local authority for investigation.
 Northamptonshire Police announced in June 2024 that they had begun an investigation, with one person being arrested and released on conditional bail.

 In 2022, the school merged with Uppingham School in Rutland.
-In January 2025, Uppingham School announced that Maidwell Hall would close at the end of the academic year after operating at a financial loss for many years, majorly due to falling numbers of boarding students which are significantly more profitable then their day student counterparts, as well as to a lesser extent the October 2024 budget's inclusion of VAT on private school fees and the discontinuation of business rates relief.
+In January 2025, Uppingham School announced that Maidwell Hall would close at the end of the academic year after operating at a financial loss for many years, majorly due to falling numbers of boarding students which are significantly more profitable than their day student counterparts, as well as to a lesser extent the October 2024 budget's inclusion of VAT on private school fees and the discontinuation of business rates relief.
 However information obtained from Companies House indicate significant financial decline since the early 2010s.
 Similarly, in 2021, reported Cash in Hand and at Bank values of £1543 with fiscal liabilities falling due in the next financial year exceeding £500,000, further indicate a dire financial state, even before being merged with Uppingham School and the 2024 budget.

 A parent group has lodged a complaint with the Charity Commission against the Uppingham School Group; alleged failings including financial mismanagement, governance breaches, charity law violations and the false solicitation of fees.